mre/kafka-influxdb/README.md

                            [--statistics BOOLEAN]
                            [--configfile CONFIG_FILE]

 Command line settings have precedence over config file provided settings.
-We provided a sample config.yaml for your convenience.
+See the sample at `config.yaml` to get an idea on the format.

-## DEPENDENCIES
+## Dependencies

-See requirements.txt
-Please note also that you must install the version of the influxdb python client matching your influxdb version (for 0.9 see https://github.com/influxdb/influxdb-python/tree/0.9.0_support )
+Please note that you must install the version of the influxdb python client matching your influxdb version (for 0.9 see https://github.com/influxdb/influxdb-python/tree/0.9.0_support )

-## TODOs
+## Todo
 * flush buffer if not full but some period has elapsed (safety net for low frequency input)
 * offset management, if not already supported in kafka client
 * create error log